Cemetery Regulations have been introduced to maintain an acceptable standard for the cemeteries in Eden.

 Certificate for disposal

-The Registrar's Certificate for Disposal, the Coroner's Order for Burial or the *Certificate of Cremation must be given to the Duty Cemetery Officer by 9am, 48 hours before an interment can take place.
+- The *Certificate of Cremation must be given to the Duty Cemetery Officer by 9am.
+This must be 48 hours before an interment can take place.

-*We would prefer that the Cremation Certificate in provided to us 48hours before the interment takes place.
-However, if you are unable to produce it beforehand, we will accept it at the graveside, before the start of the burial.
+*We would prefer that the Cremation Certificate in provided to us 48 hours before interment takes place.
+If you are unable to produce it beforehand, we will accept it at the graveside, before the start of the burial.

-If a purchased grave is intended to be used, the deceased is not the grave owner, the original grave purchaser/s will need to give authorisation for the grave to be used and provide the original grave deed.
+If a grave is to be used and the deceased is not the owner, the original purchaser/s will need to give authorisation.
+They will need to provide the original grave deed.
 If the grave deed cannot be produced, a Statutory Declaration will need to be completed.

-If a purchased grave is intended to be used, the deceased is not the grave owner and the original grave purchaser/s are deceased, a Statutory Declaration will need to be completed.
+If a grave is to be used and the deceased is not the owner and the original purchaser/s are deceased, a Statutory Declaration will need to be completed.